copernicus-mogley/zkav.club/README.md

 ### Join the Club

-Follow us on [𝕏](https://x.com/ZkAv_Club) or [Bluesky](https://bsky.app/profile/zkavclub.bsky.social) for live updates.
+Follow us on [X](https://x.com/ZkAv_Club) or [Bluesky](https://bsky.app/profile/zkavclub.bsky.social) for live updates.

 Subscribe to our [calendar](https://lu.ma/zkav) for events, livestreams, and workshops.

+If you want to help, there are lots of ways: recording, editing, sound, metadata, translation, ops.

+Don’t just watch.

 Want to bring Recording Station to your event, book a paid gig, or support a project?
-Reach out on 𝕏 or Bluesky.
+DM us on X or Bluesky.

 Want to facilitate a workshop?
 [Start here](/workshops/).